awmartin/yuzu/reference.md

 * first post
     Index of the firts post to show.
 Indexed at 0.
 If this field is set to PAGINATE, multiple pages will be generated.
 * number of posts
-    Simply the number of posts to be shown in this catalog
+    Simply the number of posts to be shown in this catalog.
+If the PAGINATE keyword appears, this field is interpreted as the number of posts on each page.
+Paginated indices are generated until all posts are exhausted.
 * posts per column
     Catalogs are grids of posts rendered with the _template_ specified in the next field.
 This field specifies how many columns there are in the grid.
 Use 1 for a straight run of typical blog posts.
 * template